daefv/Gmailkeywordsearch.ipynb/README.md

 # Gmail-keyword-search.ipynb

-this code works in google colab for python.
-This code logs in to a Gmail account using IMAP, selects the inbox folder, and searches for the specified keyword in the body of the latest 150 email messages.
-For each email message that contains the keyword, it extracts the email address of the sender and adds it to a set of unique email addresses.
-Finally, it prints the unique email addresses of the senders whose emails contain the keyword.
+This code searches a Gmail inbox for a specified keyword in the body of the latest specified number of emails.
+It then extracts unique email senders of emails that contain the specified keyword and stores them in a Pandas DataFrame which is exported to an Excel file.
+The user is prompted to enter their email address, app password, keyword to search, and number of emails to search through.
+The program then logs in to the specified Gmail account using the provided credentials, selects the inbox folder, and retrieves the latest specified number of email messages from the inbox.
+For each email, it parses the email message and extracts the sender's email address.
+If the email body contains the specified keyword, the email address is added to a set of unique senders.
+Finally, the set of unique sender email addresses is converted into a Pandas DataFrame which is exported to an Excel file.

 ### Setup